Hepatitis B vaccine: Usage

-The following is a list of countries by the percentage of infants receiving three doses of hepatitis B vaccine as published by the World Health Organization (WHO) in 2017.
+The following is a list of countries by the percentage of infants receiving three doses of hepatitis B vaccine as published by the World Health Organization (WHO) in 2017 compared to 2022.

+According to the CDC, 34.2% of all adults over the age of 18 in the United States have received at least one HepB vaccine.
+Vaccine uptake varies across demographics such race, age, and travel status.
+With 53.5% of Asian adults aged 19–49 years having had at least one HepB vaccine compared to 48.4% of White adults, 34.4% of Black adults, and 37.5% of Hispanic adults.
+These numbers are lower for adults aged 30–59 years; with 47.0% of Asian adults aged 30–59 having had at least one HepB vaccine, 38.4% of White adults, 31.2% of Black adults, and 31.5% of Hispanic adults.
+The CDC also reports higher HepB vaccine uptake for adults who travel compared to those who do not, 43.1% compared to 28.7%.

 History

 Preliminary work

 In 1963, the American physician/geneticist Baruch Blumberg, working at the Fox Chase Cancer Center, discovered what he called the "Australia Antigen" (HBsAg) in the serum of an Australian Aboriginal person.
 In 1968, this protein was found to be part of the virus that causes "serum hepatitis" (hepatitis B) by virologist Alfred Prince.

 In 1976, Blumberg won the Nobel Prize in Physiology or Medicine for his work on hepatitis B (sharing it with Daniel Carleton Gajdusek for his work on kuru).
 Blumberg had identified Australia antigen, the important first step, and later discovered the way to make the first hepatitis B vaccine.
 Blumberg's vaccine was a unique approach to the production of a vaccine; that is, obtaining the immunizing antigen directly from the blood of human carriers of the virus.
-In October 1969, acting on behalf of the Institute for Cancer Research, they filed an application for a patent for the production of a vaccine.
+In October 1969, acting on behalf of the Institute for Cancer Research, they applied for a patent for the production of a vaccine.
 This patent [USP 3,636,191] was subsequently (January 1972) granted in the United States and other countries.
 In 2002, Blumberg published a book, Hepatitis B: The Hunt for a Killer Virus.
-In the book, Blumberg wrote: “It took some time before the concept was accepted by virologists and vaccine manufacturers who were more accustomed to dealing with vaccines produced by attenuation of viruses, or the use of killed viruses produced in tissue culture, or related viruses that were non-pathogenic protective (i.e., smallpox).
+In the book, Blumberg wrote: "It took some time before the concept was accepted by virologists and vaccine manufacturers who were more accustomed to dealing with vaccines produced by attenuation of viruses, or the use of killed viruses produced in tissue culture, or related viruses that were non-pathogenic protective (i.e., smallpox).
 However, by 1971, we were able to interest Merck, which had considerable experience with vaccines."